simonsobs/sotrplib/README.md

 This script can also be used to coadd depth1 maps before source-finding.

-Right now, sources are saved in json files as `SourceCandidate` objects which will in the future be directly stored in the SO source catalog and lightcurve databases.
+Right now, sources are saved as pandas databases as `SourceCandidate` objects which will in the future be directly stored in the SO source catalog and lightcurve databases.

 > *You have to create the output directory before running.*